 CPU: Cores Over Clock Speed

 Data processing libraries like pandas and scikit-learn can parallelize across cores.
 Look for at least 8 cores.
-The Intel Core Ultra series and Apple M4 chips both deliver excellent multi-threaded performance for data workloads.
+The Intel Core Ultra 200 series, AMD Ryzen AI 9 HX, and Apple M5 chips all deliver excellent multi-threaded performance for data workloads.

 GPU: Essential for Deep Learning

 If you’re training neural networks locally (TensorFlow, PyTorch), you need an NVIDIA GPU with CUDA support.
-The RTX 4070 or higher is the sweet spot for most practitioners.
-Apple’s M4 chips work well with MLX but lack CUDA support.
+The RTX 5070 or higher is the sweet spot for most practitioners in 2026, offering GDDR7 memory and up to 2x the performance of last-gen RTX 40-series.
+Apple’s M5 chips work well with MLX but lack CUDA support.

 Storage: NVMe SSD Required